awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

 # Creating a Redis \(cluster mode disabled\) Cluster \(Console\)<a name="Clusters.Create.CON.Redis"></a>

 ElastiCache supports replication when you use the Redis engine\.
 To monitor the latency between when data is written to a Redis read/write primary cluster and when it is propagated to a read\-only secondary cluster, ElastiCache adds to the cluster a special key, `ElastiCacheMasterReplicationTimestamp`\.
-This key is the current Universal Coordinated Time \(UCT\) time\.
+This key is the current Universal Universal Time \(UTC\) time\.
 Because a Redis cluster might be added to a replication group at a later time, this key is included in all Redis clusters, even if initially they are not members of a replication group\.
 For more information on replication groups, see [High Availability Using Replication Groups](Replication.md)\.

 **To create a standalone Redis \(cluster mode disabled\) cluster**